 “Our teachers take full advantage of the iCEV platform, and it's been incorporated into most of our classes this year," King explained.

 Finding opportunities outside the classroom has quickly become a critical component for the majority of CTE programs – an approach that’s proved to be extremely valuable for students.
 The advantage of robust, standards-aligned instructional materials is amplified by industry certifications which allow students to pursue their college and career goals simultaneously.
 King stressed the importance of partnering with industry professionals and the need for states to recognize industry certifications that increase exposure to fields in need of highly skilled workers.

 “It’s important for the state to recognize those students who get the experience they need for a career or post-secondary education,” King said.
 “It’s our responsibility to understand that we need to introduce our students to multiple tracks so that each of the new skills they learn has a direct purpose and impact on where they’re headed after high school.”

-Statewide, Tennessee recognizes a number of certifications, but King believes adding more credentials can benefit students’ understanding of their field and provide proof of qualified competence to prospective employers.
-Cumberland County hopes it can work with state policymakers to recognize the opportunities iCEV certifications can provide for local businesses and students.
+Statewide, Tennessee recognizes a number of certifications, but King believes adding more certifications will provide more opportunities for students to become certified in an area related to their specific field of interest.
+Cumberland County hopes it can work with state policymakers to recognize the opportunities the certifications hosted on the iCEV platform can provide for local businesses and students.